Welcome to Teaching with Zoom!

 - If you have used the +Create method and want to save your groups, go to your Meeting Notice, click on View Details, and use the save as .csv file in the left corner.
 Save this file on your computer.

-- After the students have made their selection, you may choose to share the results in a graphic view to the participants. (this view will not be saved so be sure to screen capture it to save it)
+- After the students have made their selection, you may choose to share the results in a graphic view to the participants. (this view may not be saved so be sure to screen capture it to save it)

 What is Survey?